gavinyork/zephyr3d/doc/markdown/scene.drawable.getname.md

 ## Drawable.getName() method

-Gets name of the drawable object
+Gets the display name of the drawable object (for debugging/UI).

 **Signature:**